hurwitzlab/Radcot/README.md

 #### [Detailed developer notes are here as a google doc](https://docs.google.com/document/d/1OaRuW3EOhO2MUyvw8gILqukx_Rr7znnN--M_D5QHS2M/edit?usp=sharing)

-Thank you to @kyclark and @bhurwitz for helpfull comments and suggestions.
+Thank you to @kyclark and @bhurwitz33 for helpful comments and suggestions.